tbogdala/filefreezer/README.md

   or some other unrecoverable hardware fault" but this should be tunable via command line.

-* make sure it only adds files automatically, not symlinks

 * work on readability of error messages wrt bubbling up error objects

-* set env variable for auth key on login so that subsequent cli requests can use the same auth token which will improve perf on big batch of ops

 * multithreading the chunk uploading of files